-Design Challenge 2016/17 will be based on Puccini's opera Madama Butterfly.
+Design Challenge 2016/17 is based on Puccini's opera Madama Butterfly.

 Aimed at the next generation of aspiring set and costume designers, makers and marketing specialists, the Royal Opera House’s prestigious annual Design Challenge competition gives students the opportunity to test and develop their marketing, production and design skills, based around an opera or ballet production.

 The project is designed for students at the following levels:

 - Students at FE colleges across the UK studying vocational courses at Levels 2, 3 and 4